brownerd/uuu-ui/README.md

-# UUU UI theme
+# urawsm UI theme

-This is a UI for UUU.
-So, make it UUUr way.
+This is a UI for urawsm.
+So, make it urawsmr way.

 You will want to install:
-[UUU-Syntax]() - Make your own syntax themes in minutes [UUU]() - Export and import your syntax and ui themes
+[urawsm-Syntax]() - Make your own syntax themes in minutes [urawsm]() - Export and import your syntax and ui themes

 ## Check it out